forestgrape/coronavirus/index.md

 The following relies on the assumption that the main transmission of Sars-CoV-2 is airborne (either aerosol or dry form transmission), which is not yet confirmed, even though there is evidence as described in [Proposal of a Dry Form Transmission Model](#transmission-models).
 As described in the final section of the proposal [Metaphor and Measures](#metaphor-and-measures), dry form transmission can be thought smoke like and aerosol/droplet is similar to avoiding somebody's reek of alcohol.
 For the first non-smokers protections are a guideline.
 For the latter distancing works well.

 ### support immune protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
 Even in laboratory settings [Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika), it is difficult to completely avoiding virus infections and  Sars-CoV-1/2 especially.
 There were cases of infection in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Outsides, once the virus is widespread, avoiding coming in touch with Sars-CoV-2 is nearly impossible.
 Therefore the most important protection available is a good immune system.
 Vaccines - once available - just can prepare the immune system and not replace it.
 So main focus should be to support the overall immune protection of humanity.
-This focus on the immune system should be around the world but especially in tropical regions where Sars-CoV-2 spreads less.
-A good immune system is good anyway, there's much more than Covid-19.
+This is especially true in tropical regions where Sars-CoV-2 spreads less.
+A good immune system is important for many more reasons.
+[in work]
 Proposals to increase the immune system:
-* provide settings that support good health:
+* providing settings that support good health
+    - allow people out to the fresh air
+    - enviromental protection and clean air
+* lessen stress
     - affordable life including basic health care
     - less pressure in workplaces
-    - allow people out to the fresh air
-    - enviromental protection and clean air
 * healthy nutrition
-* provide information and tips to focus on health
+* providing information and tips to focus on the immune system and health

 ### masks